Dong Energy profit hit by gas plant writedowns

 "The results we delivered for the first half were not good," acting chief executive Carsten Krogsgaard Thomsen said.

-Earnings before interest, tax, depreciation and amortization (EBITDA) of 6.63 billion crowns for the first half matched expectations, but net profit was affected by the writedown of the power stations, Thomsen said.
+Earnings before interest, tax, depreciation and amortisation (EBITDA) of 6.63 billion crowns for the first half matched expectations, but net profit was affected by the writedown of the power stations, Thomsen said.

 "This was due to the low coal and CO2 prices, which make gas-fired power stations less profitable than coal-fired power stations," he said.